 By default, the working channel and transmitting power are automatically managed by Radio Dynamic AdjustmentTM (RDA) technology.
+You can specify the channels list/power range applicable for auto selection, which can reduce the risk of low power transmitting or DFS channel conflict.
 If you want to set the channel and power values for an AP manually, you need to disable the ACS/APC function on the AP, illustrated in Figure 4-24.